All GLP-1 medications from licensed 503A pharmacies Browse Products

 Take these measurements first thing in the morning before eating or drinking.
 Same conditions every time.
 Record to the nearest quarter inch.

 Week 1 of each month: Progress photos.
 Take photos in the same location with the same lighting wearing the same clothing (or minimal clothing).
 Capture front, side, and back views.
 Use a timer or ask someone to take them.
-Store photos in a dedicated album on your phone so they are easy to compare side by side.
+Store photos in a dedicated album on your phone so they're easy to compare side by side.

-Week 2 of each month: Functional assessments. - Timed 1-mile walk or jog (record your pace; cardiovascular improvement shows here before the scale moves) - Maximum pushups in one set (strength maintenance or improvement indicates muscle preservation) - Sit-to-stand test: how many times can you stand from a seated position in 30 seconds? (functional fitness and lower body strength) - Record these same tests every month under similar conditions
+Week 2 of each month: Functional assessments. - Timed 1-mile walk or jog (record your pace. cardiovascular improvement shows here before the scale moves) - Maximum pushups in one set (strength maintenance or improvement indicates muscle preservation) - Sit-to-stand test: how many times can you stand from a seated position in 30 seconds? (functional fitness and lower body strength) - Record these same tests every month under similar conditions

 Week 3 of each month: Wellness metrics review.
 Pull your tracking data for the past 30 days and calculate averages: - Average daily sleep duration and quality rating - Average daily energy level - Average weekly training sessions completed - Number of social events attended (GLP-1 patients often report improved social confidence) - Anxiety or mood scores if you track them